lwindolf/DevOps-Trouble-Map/README.md

     ./configure
     make && make install

+You then might want to add a start script.
+There is a LSB Debian start script provided which you can install on Debian as following:

+    cp dotm_backend/dotm_backend.rc /etc/init.d/dotm_backend
+    chmod a+x /etc/init.d/dotm_backend
+    update-rc.d dotm_backend defaults
+    /etc/init.d/dotm_backend start

 FIXME: Include frontend code in above autotools setup.
 To install the frontend code along with the provided example Apache 2.4 config on a Debian like setup: